 Q: Are dogs welcome?

 A: Yes we welcome dogs at all our holiday parks.
 Dogs should always be kept on a lead and pick up after them, there are dog bins located around the parks.
 There are dog walks on all our parks.
-Alternatively there a lots of local walks just a short distant from the parks.
+Alternatively there is lots of local walks just a short distance from the parks.

 Q: Is there fishing on your holiday parks?